-- the number of students enrolled at Example School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry.
+- the number of students enrolled at Baxter Primary School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.

-Emergency Response
+7. Emergency Response